hucker/d8fmt/README.md

 - **Error Handling**: Raises a `ValueError` for unsupported formats or invalid tokens.
 - **Round-Trip Validation**: Ensures that transformed formats can accurately round-trip the `canonical` example.

 ---

-## Canonical Instant Reference

-The module uses a fixed canonical datetime example:

-`2004-10-31 13:12:11 (Sunday, October 31)

-All transformations and validations are based on this fixed time reference.
-By using this known time the code can determinstically create the needed format.
-The date time was selected so there are no overlaps.
-Just format this date the way you want and under the hood it will figure out the right format string.
-While you can argue that having to know the format time is the same as having to remember all the format tags, I argue that I can read the above format in the source code without having to look it up or "sort of know what it does"

----